NeuralControl/statsElements/source/descriptiveStatistics.rst

     src:wikipedia/Normal_distribution

-Central Limit Theorem
-    given certain conditions, the arithmetic mean of a sufficiently large number of iterates of independent random variables, each with a well-defined expected value and well-defined variance, will be approximately normally distributed, regardless of the underlying distribution.

 Law Of Large Numbers
     As a sample size grows, its mean will get closer and closer to the average of the whole population.